Alfred Müller (actor): Later years

 One cultural icon of East German television that survived the changes of 1989/90 was the television crime drama series Polizeiruf 110.
 Alfred Müller took supporting roles in several episodes, notably in 1991, 1994 and 1997.
 Although he would continue taking minor roles in television dramas through the 1990s and (with less frequency) during the first decade of the twenty-first century he was by this stage generally content to leave the major roles to others.
 An exception was the television series Sherlock Holmes and the seven dwarves ("Sherlock Holmes und die sieben Zwerge").
 Intended to appeal to children and their parents, the eight episodes were first screened across Germany during May and June 1992 during Sunday afternoons, but more recently screenings usually feature all eight episodes, cut together into a single 90-minute film.
-Alfred Müller took the lead, as Criminal Commissioner Hans Holmes whose longed for retirement has to be deferred, to participate in a somewhat fanciful narrative that starts with a visit from Fairy Land of seven dwarves, invoking his help through a series of adventures triggered by the kidnapping of Snow White.
-Fortunately the arm chair that his police colleagues had given him as a retirement present turns out to be a well-disguised secret portal into Fairy Land.)
+Alfred Müller took the lead, as Criminal Commissioner Hans Holms whose longed-for retirement has to be deferred, to participate in a somewhat fanciful narrative that starts with a visit from Fairyland of seven dwarves, invoking his help through a series of adventures triggered by the kidnapping of Snow White.
+Fortunately the armchair that his police colleagues had given him as a retirement present turns out to be a well-disguised secret portal into Fairyland.)
 The series, directed by Günter Meyer was the swan song of the old East German DEFA film studios at Babelsberg, the assets of which were sold to a French conglomerate in August 1992.